-At Touhula, preschool education is provided in accordance with the national and municipal preschool education plan, and Touhula’s own action plan.
+At Touhula, pre primary education is provided in accordance with the national and municipal pre primary education plan, and Touhula’s own action plan.

-Use Touhula’s electronic daycare form to apply for preschool education.
-The preschool option can be found on the drop-down menu, on the application forms of those daycare centres that provide preschool education.
-The purpose of preschool education is to foster the children’s basis for growth, development and learning, and to enhance their social skills and healthy self-esteem.
+Use Touhula’s electronic daycare form to apply for pre primary education.
+The pre primary option can be found on the drop-down menu, on the application forms of those ECEC centres that provide pre primary education.
+The purpose of pre primary education is to foster the children’s basis for growth, development and learning, and to enhance their social skills and healthy self-esteem.

-All preschool-aged children at Touhula receive preschool certificates of completion at the end of the preschool year.
+All pre primary education -aged children at Touhula receive certificates of completion at the end of the pre primary education year.

-See the Finnish National Agency for Education’s website for more information on preschool education.
+See the Finnish National Agency for Education’s website for more information on pre primary education.

-In Touhula daycare centres, the provision of preschool education is confirmed during the spring preceding the preschool year.
-Contact the manager of the daycare centre for information on the current situation.
-The contact information of daycare centre managers can be found on the websites of our centres.
+In Touhula ECEC centres, the provision of pre primary education is confirmed during the spring preceding the pre primary education year.
+Contact the manager of the ECEC centre for information on the current situation.
+The contact information of ECEC centre managers can be found on the websites of our centres.